Alyssa loves celebrating holidays and making fun crafts. She is a wife and mom who drinks a lot of coffee!

 This is a fun and unique craft, but it does take a little time to assemble.
 Gather up the kids, put on some music and have an enjoyable crafting afternoon.
 This turkey is perfect as a table centerpiece, or as an addition to your holiday decor.

 - A ruler

-- Lay a piece of cardboard down on a flat surface.
-Put a page of newspaper over top.
+- Get your workspace ready by laying a piece of cardboard down on a flat surface.
+Put a page of newspaper over the top.

 - Draw a line across the width of the page marking your halfway point.

 Step Four and Five

 - Using your utility knife, carefully begin cutting the pages in half.
 You will be cutting through all of the pages of the book.
 Either cut or rip the bottom half of the pages out of the book.
 This is best done a little at a time.
 I used the ruler as a guide for my first set of cuts.
 After that, I used the bulk of the cut pages on the top as a guide for cutting the remaining pages in the book.

 - Set the extra pages aside.
 Save them for another papercraft.

 Steps Six and Seven